CrossRef/event-data-user-guide/docs/app-contributing.md

 ### Example 2: DOI Remember

 DOI Remember is a bookmarking service for DOIs.
-DOI Remember will tell CED how many times each DOI is cited.
+DOI Remember will tell Event Data how many times each DOI is cited.
 Every day it will send data for every DOI, stating how many times it is currently bookmarked.
 Its source token is `366273b5-d3d8-488b-afdc-940bcd0b9b87`.

 In this example, DOI Remember tells that as of the 1st of March 2016, 922 people have bookmarked the given DOI.
 The Subject is the 'DOI Remember' source as a whole.
 As its URL is not a DOI, subject metadata must be included.
-CED allows for the year `0000-01-01` for the issue date when it's not meaningful to provide one.
+Event Data allows for the year `0000-01-01` for the issue date when it's not meaningful to provide one.

     $ curl "http://bus.eventdata.crossref.org/events" \
            --verbose \